exadel-inc/esl/src/modules/esl-alert/README.md

 - `html` - to alternatively specify alert HTML content
 - `hideDelay` - to specify the time in milliseconds after which the alert will be hidden automatically.
 - `hideTime` - to specify internal hide timeout in milliseconds to clear inner content.
-  Starts when alert become visually hidden (e.g. after `hideDelay` passed).
+  Starts when alert becomes visually hidden (e.g. after `hideDelay` passed).

 If one of `esl-alert`s catches the activation event it will prevent its propagation to parent elements.